Members of Our Alumni Association

 Intern of 2017

-Chelsea Vargas is a New York City native who is passionate about renewable energy and environmental sustainability.
+Chelsea Vargas is a New York City native how is passionate about renewable energy and environmental sustainability.
 She graduated from the University of Rochester in December of 2015, with an engineering and art degree.
 After interning for NGO Sustainability in 2017, Chelsea became an AmeriCorps member where she had the opportunity to do a year of service with the New York City Department of Sanitation (DSNY) as the Schools Outreach Associate.
-There she gained insight into NYC’s intricate waste management system and helped NYC schools recycle.
+There she gained insight into NYC's intricate waste management system and helped NYC schools recycle.
 Chelsea is currently an MPA candidate at Columbia University where she studies Environmental Science and Policy.

 Intern of 2018

 Grace is currently a senior at the University of Delaware as an Environmental Studies major and Political Science minor.
 This summer, Grace was apart of UD's Summer Fellows program as a digital humanities liaison for the Crow Indian Virtual Archive and Museum.
 She cataloged Crow Indian cultural items and images onto a newly designed online repository.
 Grace also worked directly with the tribe and its members to identify and give stories to material culture.
 Additionally, she researched persons and institutions such as the Smithsonian Institution and the Library of Congress for biographical and historical data.
 Grace plans to launch herself into a career that will develop an awareness of scientific and political aspects of the world's environmental problems through the lens of public policy and environmental regulations.